aelissa/fmm/docker/README.md

 A docker image to run fmm through jupyter lab.
-It runs the latest Ubuntu version and includes Python2 and 3 kernels.
+It builds the latest Ubuntu distribution and includes Python2 and Python3 kernels.

 ### Build the docker image